Chelsea boot: Beatle boots

 Theatrical and ballet shoe maker Anello & Davide created a variant of the Chelsea boot in 1961 with Cuban heels and pointed toes for the Beatles, after John Lennon and Paul McCartney saw some Chelsea boots in its shop window and commissioned four pairs with higher, Cuban heels – this style became known as Beatle boots.

-Beatle boots, as were Chelsea boots, were frequently adopted by mods and worn with tailored suits.
+Beatle boots, along with Chelsea boots, were frequently adopted by mods and rockers and worn with tailored suits.

 Work boots

 Australian work boots are a variation of the Chelsea boot.

-Variants used as work boots include a type of riding boot called Jodhpur boots, originating from India, as well as other designs, including Australian work boots like those manufactured by Blundstone and other companies.
+Variants used as work boots include a type of riding boot called Jodhpur boots, originating from India, as well as other designs, including Australian work boots like those manufactured by R.M.
+Williams, Blundstone and other companies.
 Such work boots may have steel toes.
 In Brazil this kind of boot is known as a botina.
 Often rugged and utilitarian in design, and similar to Australian work boots, they are commonly associated with caipiras or the rural population in general.